geospatialem/conferences/2015/2015NACIS.md

  * Mapping/cartography is not easy.

 ### 2. What mapping technologies and approaches do you advocate, use, and/or teach?
   * Mashup of data, art, and communication.
 Split it up - design is a component.
-Start learning new technologies where you feel comfortable (ie. design → Mapbox Studio).
+Start learning new technologies where you feel comfortable (e.g. design → Mapbox Studio).
-  * Teach technology and spatial principles, not the tools (ie. Google, Leaflet, OpenLayers) with the ability to adapt.
+  * Teach technology and spatial principles, not the tools (e.g. Google, Leaflet, OpenLayers) with the ability to adapt.
   * No one solution, many solutions are available.
   * "Failure is okay.
 Sometimes the best way to learn what works by learning what doesn't work.
 It teaches you along the way." -[Mike Foster](http://www.twitter.com/mjfoster83)
   * Dependent on the student/learner.
 Meet people where they are on the spectrum.